nbeaver/user-supplied-ad-preferences/README.rst

 The browser can hold arbitrary JSON data, so there is plenty of room for exploration.

-Moreover, preferences are `decentralized`_ in a way that Facebook's silo of Likes are not.
+Moreover, preferences are `decentralized`_ in a way that Facebook's silo of "Likes" are not.

 Most importantly, though, the preferences are stored as data that only the browser's user can control.